-This option requires the student to prepare a didactic presentation to be given at the Orlando Health Residency Program's Basic Science Curriculum during the last month of the Surgical Clerkship.
+This option requires the student to prepare a didactic presentation to be given at the Orlando Health campus during the last month of the Surgical Clerkship.
 During the first month of the rotation, the student should contact the Clerkship Director and choose a topic that is interesting to the student.
 The student will be expected to review the topic using current literature, reviews and commonly used surgical textbooks.
 A power point presentation will be prepared covering the anatomy, physiology, pathophysiology, workup and treatment of the disease process of the students choosing.
 The last 15 minutes of the presentation should be directed towards review of the most current, up to date literature on the subject.
-During the second month of the rotation, after completion of the presentation yet before actual presentation, the student is to forward his/her slides to the Clerkship Director for review.
-The student will be required to submit 10 multiple choice questions directly to the clerkship director pertaining to the covered material.
+During the third month of the rotation, after completion of the presentation yet before actual presentation, the student is to forward his/her slides to the Clerkship Director for review.
 A limited number of opportunities are occasionally available for certain presentations to be given at Surgical Grand Rounds.